ericwang4904/spanish-simp/README.md

 [sg2, sg4, sg5] which updates the global variable for simplified groups ->
 [g1, sg2, g3, sg4, sg5, ...]

-revert function: allows you to revert a specific range in s_group_tokens to their originals in group_tokens redo function: revert writes the changed section to a buffer, and this buffer can be used to undo the revert

 ### Todo

 **What?**